 What is Computer Vision?

 Azure's Computer Vision service provides developers with access to advanced algorithms that process images and return information.
 To analyze an image, you can either upload an image or specify an image URL.
 The images processing algorithms can analyze content in several different ways, depending on the visual features you're interested in.
-For example, Computer Vision can determine if an image contains adult or racy content, or it can find all of the human faces in an image.
+For example, Computer Vision can determine if an image contains adult content, or it can find all of the human faces in an image.

 Analyze images for insight